Khunmi/Data_Engineering_Zoom_Camp/Week 5/README.md

-## Capstone Project: Batch Processing
+## Capstone Project: Batch Processing- No-Show Appointment Dataset

+## Documentation and Project Files
+All files for peer review are contained in folde 'Week 5'

 ## Objective
-To satify an end to end data engineering life cycle.
+To satisfy an end to end data engineering life cycle.

-### Files and Tech Stack used
+### Files and Tools used
-GCS - google cloud storage for data storing capstone_proj.py - This script reads csv data from GCS and transforms it using Spark.
+* GCS - google cloud storage for data lake

+* capstone_proj.py - This script reads csv data from GCS and transforms it using Spark.
 Finally it writes the output dataset to a table called "capstone2023" as a Parquet file in Bigquery

-Pysaprk - Triggered Spark jobs within Google cloud storage using the following code snippet via the command line interface
+* Pyspark - Triggered Spark jobs within Google cloud storage using the following code snippet via the command line interface

 ''' gcloud dataproc jobs submit pyspark \
     --cluster=de-zoomcamp-cluster \
     --region=northamerica-northeast2 \